 A scary carved pumpkin is a must!
 Adding fabric ghosts hanging from the porch lights is always a nice touch.
 At the very least, switch out your front door wreath seasonally.
 For Halloween, try a grapevine base and use wire to attach some plastic bats—and even a few small plastic skulls.

-More Halloween decorating ideas
+More Halloween Decorating Ideas

 Halloween is the best of holidays to indulge your creative whims and fantasies.
-One artist friend I know sets up a different scene on his front lawn every year — one time it was an alien crash landing site; another time it was skeleton and zombie dinner party.
+One artist friend I know sets up a different scene on his front lawn every year.
+One time it was an alien crash landing site.
+Another time it was skeleton and zombie dinner party.
 Use your imagination to see what you can create using leftover materials and discarded furniture.

 Inside your home, black, orange, purple, and lime green are the classic colors of the holiday.
 But you can use your own favorite color scheme if you wish.
 Subdued grays and beiges can be just as spooky as neon hues.
 Metallic colors are also a great way to punch things up.
 For example, spray painting plastic skulls gold or silver is a great way to make them spookier in the dark.
 The key is to pick a small palette of colors to create a coordinated look.

 Look for things you can group together and repurpose for an entrance table vignette or to place on your dining table or fireplace mantel.
-Some ideas include large empty jars filled with candy corn and other Halloween candy, partially burned candles on a mirror and dinosaur toys arranged on a tray of mosses.
+Some ideas include large empty jars filled with candy corn and other Halloween candy.
+Add partially burned candles on a mirror and dinosaur toys arranged on a tray of mosses.

 Halloween can spill over into the rest of your home, too.
 In the powder room, place a basket full of guest towels with bones inserted in them.
 In your kitchen, add big googly eyes to large pots and mixing bowls.
 Meanwhile in your bedroom, an open wall can get a paper silhouette cut-out scene of woodland creatures.
 My favorite animals for fall include owls, foxes, and a stag deer.